2025

 author = {E. de la Barrera},

-url = {http://agro.mx/wp-content/uploads/2022/09/071-delaB-CAM-Anthropocene.pdf},
+url = {https://agro.mx/wp-content/uploads/2022/09/071-delaB-CAM-Anthropocene.pdf},

 doi = {10.17660/ActaHortic.2022.1343.35},